Anxieties resurface as gunfire erupts on NYC subway

 But as more people return to offices, ridership is increasing.
 On Monday, estimated ridership was 3.1 million, according to the MTA, which operates the system.

-In a rambling video posted on YouTube, James replayed recent speeches by the mayor and governor and mocked their efforts to address violence as weak and futile.
+In a rambling video posted on YouTube, the suspect replayed recent speeches by the mayor and governor and mocked their efforts to address violence as weak and futile.

 In the 1980s, New York City's subways were a symbol of urban disorder: graffiti-covered, crime-plagued and shunned by tourists.